 Applying for a Loan?

 Another consideration when you’re about to apply for new credit is the length of dispute time.
 When you get your credit report for free, the credit bureaus can take up to 45 days for an investigation.
-If you’re in a hurry, consider purchasing your credit reports because they only have 30 days to respond to disputes.
+So if you’re in a hurry, consider purchasing your credit reports because they only have 30 days to respond to disputes.

 Confirming Your Identity